bhaamfe6/AdvancingMyLifeTraining020821/Notes/collections.md

 # Java: Collections Frameworks
-THe Collections framework is a set of classes **and** interfacrs in java that implement commonly used data structures.  bElow is a diagram showing the collections hierarchy.
+THe Collections framework is a set of classes **and** interfacrs in java that implement commonly used data structures.
+Below is a diagram showing the collections hierarchy.
 THe most important interfaces are the following:
 - `Iterable` : guarantees that the collection can be iterated over
 - `Collection` : the parent interface of all of the collections, **EXCEPT** Map.
 (Map is separate from this hierarchy).
 - `List` : is an interface that extends the Collection interface.
 It represents data structures that are ordered, similar to an Array.
 (Lists can be appended to with more elements, and do not have a fixed size.)